ibm-cloud-docs/vpc/bs_snapshots_monitoring.md

 # Monitoring {{site.data.keyword.block_storage_is_short}} snapshot lifecycle states
 {: #snapshots-vpc-monitoring}

-By using the UI, CLI, or API, you can check on the lifecycle status of your {{site.data.keyword.block_storage_is_short}} snapshots.
+Monitor the lifecycle status of {{site.data.keyword.block_storage_is_short}} snapshots, including pending, available, unusable, and deleting states, by using the console, CLI, or API.
 {: shortdesc}

 ## Snapshot lifecycle states